omarreis/vsop2013/Documents/README.md

 # PlanetFun files to deploy

-In order to run PlanetFun, you must deploy the following files with the program:
+In order to run PlanetFun you must deploy the following files with the program:

 Note: previous version (up to 1.1) used the textures loaded in the form's FMX file, which made that file very large.
 From version 1.2+ textures are deployed as external files.
 This reduced the bundle size ( important for Android because of the 150 MB limit ) and made it easier to deploy app source code to this repository.
+As of v1.3 smaller textures are still embedded in fPlanetFun.fmx textures.

 Some of the deployment files are in this repo, some are available from 3rd party sites:

 ## from this repository:
-Sky background textures
+Custom sky background textures:
 * SkyMapLinesNames.png
 * SkyMapPlain.png